Connected MCU device path determination for macOS and Linux

 • Open the .xcodeproj file

-• Set your team under Signing & Capabilities for the dlist target
+• For signed builds set your team under Signing & Capabilities for the dlist target

 • Select Archive from the Product menu